Remote Working for a week at Kubix Digital - a MUST Read for all Digital Nomads of the Future

 If you need to leave your notebook to make sure it is closed and requires a password for unlocking.

 Pretty obvious, but also make sure to keep your notebook safe for any regular thief.
-If you have an Apple ID and use your work notebook as your own Apple device, you may open Find my Mac for these kinds of thefts.
-Activate your icloud on mac and open Find my Mac.
+If you have an Apple ID and use your work notebook as your own Apple device, you may activate your iCloud and open Find my Mac for these kinds of thefts.

 4. Watch out for screen sniffers